 1. At-risk employees will be offered immunization at the time of employment.
 The employee may elect to receive the vaccine or may decline.
 There is no requirement that the employee take the vaccine.
 Employees will sign a statement (located in Section 9) saying that they were offered the vaccine and whether they wish to receive the vaccine.

-2. At any time during their employment the employee may elect to take the Hep B vaccine if they initially declined it.
+2. At any time during their employment the employee may elect to take the Hepatitis B vaccine if they initially declined it.
 It is the responsibility of the employee to communicate the desire for the vaccine IN WRITING to their supervisor.

 ANTI-TERRORISM SECTION 3.14